Local Government by-elections

 - the nominating organization nominating the candidate, or all nominating organizations participating in the nomination of a joint candidate, are removed from the register of nominating organizations, candidates, and lists before the start of voting,

-The individual constituency candidate
+The single-member constituency candidate

 Nomination

-In settlements with a population exceeding 10,000 and in the districts of the capital city – in the event of the termination of the mandate of an individual constituency representative – a candidate in the by-election will be a person who has been recommended by at least 1% of the voters in the given constituency.
-The number of recommendations required for nomination shall be determined by the head of the local election office on the 66th day before the election, based on the electoral roll data of the 67th day before the election.
+In municipalities with a population exceeding 10,000 and in the districts of the capital city – in the event of the termination of the mandate of an individual constituency representative – a candidate in the by-election will be a person who has been recommended by at least 1% of the voters in the given constituency.
+The number of recommendations required for nomination shall be determined by the head of the local election office on the 66th day before the election, based on the electoral register data of the 67th day before the election.

 Recommendation

-A candidate can only be recommended on a numbered recommendation form issued by the competent local election office (of the place of candidacy).
+A candidate can only be recommended on a numbered recommendation sheet issued by the competent local election office (of the place of candidacy).
 The contact details of the local election offices can be found here.

-Requesting Recommendation Forms
+Requesting Recommendation sheets

-A recommendation form may be requested after the announcement of the by-election by a voter intending to run as an independent candidate, or by a person authorized to represent a legally registered nominating organization.
+A recommendation sheet may be requested after the announcement of the by-election by a voter intending to run as an independent candidate, or by a person authorized to represent a legally registered nominating organization.
 The A4 form is used for submitting the request, which can be submitted by anyone, without authorization, to the local election office of the place of candidacy.

-Name Display
+Name

-Collecting Recommendation Forms
+Collecting Recommendation sheets

 - the voter intending to run as a candidate,